-Reading Mode takes the main text of a webpage and presents it in a uniform style while hiding everything else on the page.
+Browser reading modes take the main text of a webpage and present it in a uniform style while hiding everything else on the page.
 Users can also set their own preferred font, text sizes, and colors that will be applied to all texts on all websites when reading mode is used.

-Chrome 65 for Android finally shipped their page distiller as a feature.
-However, there is no mention of a reading mode or distraction-free reading in the Chrome 65 release announcement.
+However, Chrome 65 for Android includes a reading mode for the first time.
+Chrome has had something like a reading mode in development for about three years without shipping it in their browser.
+There was no mention of a reading mode or distraction-free reading in the Chrome 65 release announcement.
 What Chrome shipped instead of a reading mode was a new accessibility feature called Simplified view.

 When the feature is enabled, users will be prompted to switch to a Simplified view on supported webpages (any page that can be parsed by the DOM Distiller) using an Android “snackbar” notification at the bottom of the screen.
 The notification is more intrusive than the out-of-the-way Reading Mode toolbar buttons we’re used to from other mobile and desktop web browsers.